Connect with us on LinkedIn Follow us on Twitter Find us on Facebook

 Mason Scheibe, West Whiteland Fire Company, Exton

-Harrison Reed Shapiro, Penn Wynne-Overbrook Fire Company, Penn Wynne
+Harrison R. Shapiro, Penn Wynne-Overbrook Hills Fire Company

 Alexander James Siegel, Belmont Hills Fire Company, Bala Cynwyd

-Christopher Zachar, Concordville Fire & Protective Association, Concordville
+Justin Zachar, Concordville Fire and Protective Association, Concordville

 The Volunteer Firefighter/EMT Scholarship Program is designed to provide recognition for this important group of dedicated community servants who are part of the 17 volunteer fire companies serving the Main Line.
 With generous community support, The Main Line Chamber Foundation Volunteer Firefighter/EMT Scholarship program will continue to grow and provide support, recognition, and honor to the young firefighters serving our communities.